List of spaceflight records explained

 Most time in space

-The record for most time in space is held by Russian cosmonaut Oleg Kononenko, who has spent days in space over five missions and is currently in space onboard Soyuz MS-24/25's one year long-duration mission on ISS.
-If this mission lasts 300–365 days, Kononenko will have spent a total of 1,036-1,101 days in space.
-Oleg Kononenko broke the record of Gennady Padalka on 4 February 2024 at 07:30:08 UTC.[14]
-He later became the first person to stay 900 and 1,000 days in space on 25 February 2024 and 4 June 2024 respectively.[15]
+The record for most time in space is held by Russian cosmonaut Oleg Kononenko, who has spent 1,111 days in space over five missions.
+He broke the record of Gennady Padalka on 4 February 2024 at 07:30:08 UTC during his fifth spaceflight aboard Soyuz MS-24/25 for a one year long-duration mission on the ISS.[14]
+He later became the first person to stay 900, 1,000, and 1,100 days in space on 25 February 2024, 4 June 2024, and 12 September 2024 respectively.[15]
 [16] Gennady Padalka is currently second, having spent 878 days in space.
 He himself had broken the all-time duration record on 28 June 2015 when he surpassed the previous record holder, cosmonaut Sergei Krikalev, who spent 803 days, 9 hours and 39 minutes (about 2.2 years) during six spaceflights on Soyuz, the Space Shuttle, Mir, and the International Space Station.[17]
 [18] [19]

 ,[20] the 50 space travelers with the most total time in space are: